 While in Bulgaria this is more typically just made for Easter, in Romania you'll find it enjoyed a bit more regularly.
 It's also popular for Christmas and other holidays, and some bakeries will have it year round.

 I, for one, wouldn't turn down this delicious bread any time of year.
 This soft loaf is a bit like a brioche or babka, but with a distinctly different nut filling.
-Yes as with any bread it takes a little time but you are certainly rewarded.
+Yes, as with most breads, it takes a little time, but you are certainly rewarded.

-You'll find a couple different shapes for this bread - some simple roll it, others twist it.
-Some people use a loaf tin while others leave it free-form.
+You'll find a couple different shapes for this bread - some simple roll it (so it's more of a walnut roll), others twist it.
+Some people use a loaf pan/tin while others leave it free-form.
 You may even change depending on how the mood takes you.